 United’s Carling Cup win over Barnsley was encouraging in the fact the ‘squad’ players came in and gave a decent account of themselves.
 Michael Owen’s goal was vintage Owen, he showed neat skills and a cool composure to send the ball into the net but, with all due respect to Barnsley, he should have registered a goal against the opposition.

 A man who came in and really impressed was Gabriel Obertan.
 I didn’t know a lot about the player when he came in but he showed a quick turn of pace and some neat touches against the Tykes and should push for a place in the starting line-up over the course of the season.
-Obertan’s performance has already been discussed on the blog so feel free to check out what manutd24 thinks of him there but needless to say he looks a quality player and may be rewarded for his performance in midweek with a place on the bench on Saturday.
+Obertan’s performance has already been discussed but needless to say he looks a quality player and may be rewarded for his performance in midweek with a place on the bench on Saturday.

 So what about the opposition?
 Rovers were hit with a ‘swine flu crisis’ in their 5-0 drubbing at the hands of Chelsea apparently.
 Rumours are rife boss Sam Allardyce has contacted the contagious disease although the club have moved to deny this.
 Allardyce orchestrated a few victories against the betting odds in his time as Bolton manager but I think it is fair to say he hasn’t quite got his current charges where he wants them just yet.
 I’m not convinced by the strength in depth in the Blackburn squad and I doubt they’ll pick up many points off the top sides this season.
 They’re probably a bit too good to go down but I can’t see them taking anything off United at the weekend in all honesty.